Munich: World War I to World War II

 Munich was chosen as capital for the Free State of Bavaria and acquired increased responsibility for administering the city itself and the surrounding districts.
 Offices needed to be built for bureaucracy, so a 12-story office building was erected in the southern part of the historic city centre in the late 1920s.

 Munich again became important to the Nazis when they took power in Germany in 1933.
 The party created its first concentration camp at Dachau, 16 km north-west of the city.
 Because of its importance to the rise of National Socialism, Munich was referred to as the Hauptstadt der Bewegung ("Capital of the Movement").

 The NSDAP headquarters and the documentation apparatus for controlling all aspects of life were located in Munich.
 Nazi organizations, such as the National Socialist Women's League and the Gestapo, had their offices along Brienner Straße and around the Königsplatz.
 The party acquired 68 buildings in the area and many Führerbauten ("Führer buildings") were built to reflect a new aesthetic of power.
 Construction work for the Führerbau and the party headquarters (known as the Brown House) started in September 1933.
 The Haus der Kunst (House of German Art) was the first building to be commissioned by Hitler.
 The architect Paul Troost was asked to start work shortly after the Nazis had seized power because "the most German of all German cities" was left with no exhibition building when in 1931 the Glass Palace was destroyed in an arson attack.
-The Red Terror that supposedly preceded Nazi control in Munich was detailed in Nazi publications; seminal accounts are that of Rudolf Schricker Rotmord über München published in 1934, and Die Blutchronik des Marxismus in Deutschland by Adolf Ehrt and Hans Roden.

-In 1930 Feinkost Käfer was founded in Munich; the Käfer catering business is now a world leading party service.

-The city was the site where the 1938 Munich Agreement signed between the United Kingdom and the Third French Republic with Nazi Germany as part of the Franco-British policy of appeasement.
-The British Prime Minister Neville Chamberlain assented to the German annexation of Czechoslovakia's Sudetenland in the hopes of satisfying Hitler's territorial expansion.
+The city was the site where the 1938 Munich Agreement was signed between Nazi Germany, the United Kingdom, France and Italy.

-The Munich-Riem Airport was completed in October 1939.

 On 8 November 1939, shortly after the Second World War had begun, Georg Elser planted a bomb in the Bürgerbräukeller in Munich in an attempt to assassinate Adolf Hitler, who held a political party speech.
 Hitler, however, had left the building minutes before the bomb went off.
-By mid 1942 the majority of Jews living in Munich and the suburbs had been deported.